BradyAJohnston/databpy/README.md

 > [!CAUTION]
 >
-> `bpy` (Blener as a python module) is listed as an optional dependency,
+> `bpy` (Blender as a python module) is listed as an optional
-> so that if you install `databpy` inside of Blender you won’t install a
+> dependency, so that if you install `databpy` inside of Blender you
-> redundant version of `bpy`.
-If you are using this outside of Blender,
+> won’t install a redundant version of `bpy`.
+If you are using this
-> you will need to specifically request `bpy` with either of these
+> outside of Blender, you will need to specifically request `bpy` with
-> methods:
+> either of these methods:
 >
 > ``` bash
 > # install wtih bpy dependency